 Air filled porosity (AFP) is a measure of the proportion of large pores (macropores) in the soil.
 Macropores are important for penetration of air into soil, extension of roots down into the soil and drainage of water.
 Typically, macropores are the first to be lost when the soil is compacted.
-It is generally accepted that when air filled porosity represents less than 10% of the total soil porosity, plant growth will be affected (Mclaren and Cameron, 1996)
+It is generally accepted that when air filled porosity represents less than 10% of the total soil porosity; plant growth will be affected (Mclaren and Cameron, 1996).

-Soil compaction has again been shown to be a major problem on Marlborough farms.
-Air filled porosity readings in past Soil Quality reports have identified compacted soils under all forms of farmed land in Marlborough.
-The 2019 samples show one of the clearest examples of soil compaction (Figure 17).
-Vineyard and pasture land uses show AFP readings consistently under the target limit.
-(Table 5).
+Air filled porosity readings in past Soil Quality reports have identified compacted soils under all forms of farmed land in Marlborough and this is again the case in 2020.
+The 2020 samples show clear examples of soil compaction (Figure 17).
+All land uses show AFP readings under the target limit (Figure 18).

 Low air-filled porosity has been noted previously in Marlborough (Gray, 2011a) and has been observed in other regions of New Zealand (Taylor et al., 2010; Fraser and Stevenson, 2011; Stevenson, 2010; Sorensen, 2012).
-The Ministry of the Environment recently summarised nationwide regional council soil quality data and found only 22% of dairy sites met the required standard (MfE, 2016).
+The Ministry of the Environment recently summarised nationwide regional council soil quality data and found 65% of dairy sites were below the target range (MfE, 2021).
 On dairy sites, the low values are likely related to heavy grazing or grazing under wet conditions where animal treading has reduced the large pore fraction in soils.

 A uniquely Marlborough problem is soil compaction under vineyard wheel tracks.
 This trend was discussed in the 2016 Soil Quality Report (MDC, 2017).
-Every 2019 vineyard wheel sample shows excessive compaction except for site 45b.
-Site 45 has a record of high AFP overall but the wheel tracks are still compacted relative to the interrow and vine samples.
+This year however, three of the four of the vineyard wheel AFP samples have returned results that meet the target ranges.
+In these three cases, good vineyard management practice in the form of well vegetated wheel tracks were observed during sample collection.
 Compaction is also evident in other vineyard areas but seems to be dependent on the length of time a vineyard has been in production and the management regime.
 Older vineyards tend to have reduced AFP in vine, wheel and inter-row samples whereas younger vineyards often only show compaction under wheel tracks.
 Compaction is possibly increased where vineyard soils are stony due to the practice of using heavy rollers to bury stones.

 Figure 18 shows air filled porosity data for all samples collected since 2000.
-While there is wide variance across the data, it is clear that three land uses have issues with compaction (cropping, dairy and vineyard wheel tracks).
+While there is wide variance across the data, it is clear that four land uses have issues with compaction (cropping, dairy, and pasture and vineyard wheel tracks).
 Interestingly, exotic forest regularly reports very high AFP readings.
 This may be a function of the irregular soil disturbance that occurs on these sites.